Questions About Your Motor Vehicle Injury Claim?

 A successful personal injury claim will prove that another party’s negligence caused the crash.
 Negligence here means that this person did not act reasonably given the circumstances.
 To prove this, you will need to submit supporting evidence for your claim.
 This evidence can include the officer’s testimony, eyewitness testimony and photos or video of the crash or crash scene.

 How Long Do I Have to File a Motor Vehicle Injury Claim?

 A statute of limitations sets a timeframe for filing a legal claim.
 In Tennessee, the statute of limitations for an auto injury claim is generally one year from the date of the collision.
-This is also true of auto collisions which cause the wrongful death of a victim.
-However, generally, the statute of limitations does not take effect until the day this person passes away.

 Can I Recover Compensation if I Was Partially At Fault for the Collision?

 Tennessee has adopted a rule called modified comparative negligence.
 This means that two drivers may share the blame in causing a car crash.
 However, even if you are partially at fault, you may still be able to recover damages.
 Under modified comparative negligence, each party receives a percentage of liability.
 If you are less than 50% responsible, then you can recover damages reduced by the amount you are liable.
 However, if you are more than 50% responsible, then you cannot recover any damages.

 Can I Afford an Attorney to Represent My Car Crash Case?

 At Myers & Ball, LLP, we have made hiring a Cocke County automobile injury attorney affordable.
 For starters, we offer free initial consultations.
 During this consultation, we discuss your case, questions and concerns free of charge.
 If you decide to have us represent you, we will take your case on a contingency fee basis.
 This means that you will not pay us anything until we secure your compensation.